 Though we generally like to believe that infertility is always a women’s problem, in reality, a massive 30% of cases are attributable to male infertility.
-Taking a global average, one in every twenty men have some form a fertility issue.
-Hence, it’s high time the same is acknowledged and treated since it is treatable.
+Taking a global average, one in every twenty men has some form of a fertility issue.
+SO this would be high time for acknowledging the issue and go for the treatment.

 What is Male Infertility?